ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 ![install mysql client](./images/4.%20sudo%20apt%20install%20mysql%20client.png)

-### Step 5: Remotely connecting to the MySQL Server from the MySQL Client
+### Step 5: Remotely connect to the MySQL Server from the MySQL Client

 * On the terminal of the MySQL Server, run the following command to generate the **Private IP address** of the MySQL Server: